Utsav0702/MRS/README.md

 ---------------Movie Recommendation System(MRS)--------------
-Dataset is downloaded from official kaggle site this dataset includes 10300+ movies including 105300+ ratings
+Dataset is downloaded from official kaggle site. this dataset includes 10300+ movies including 105300+ ratings
 -------------------------------------------------------------
 This Movie Recommendation System can give you: